Dovrefjell–Sunndalsfjella National Park: Ecology

 The public do have access to experience the nature through the exercise of the traditional and simple outdoor life, with technical infrastructure only established to a very modest extent.

 In short: To preserve an intact alpine ecosystem with its indigenous wild reindeer.
 Together with the reindeer in Rondane National Park the last remaining population of wild Fennoscandian reindeer of possible Beringia origin (other wild Norwegian reindeer are of European origin and have interbred with domesticated reindeer to a various extent), wolverine, and various large birds as golden eagle and gyrfalcon can be seen, and also the recently (1947) imported (and potentially dangerous) musk oxen.
 Arctic fox was common a hundred years ago, diminished gradually from around 1900 and went extinct in the area around the year 1990.
 A reintroduction program from 2010 on has so far been successful.

 Some of the plant life predates the last ice age.
 There are many endemisms in the area.

-Although it is a harsh environment, the mountains make for spectacular hiking during the summer and skiing in the winter.
 The highest mountain in the park is the 2286 m Snøhetta.
 Due to rather long walks between mostly unstaffed huts, great areas without huts and trails and harsh and unstable weather conditions, this area is recommended for experienced and well-equipped wanderers only.

-An unequaled natural attraction in Norway is the 156 m high waterfall down in Åmotan.
+Another natural attraction in the park is the 156 m high waterfall down in Åmotan.
 It is located at along Road 70 between Oppdal and Sunndalsøra at the northern border of Åmotan-Grøvudalen Landscape Protected Area, on the northern edge of Dovrefjell–Sunndalsfjella National Park.